MahbubDIU/hello-world/README.md

 # hello-world
 just another repository
-my name is mahbub
+my name is mahbub.
-I am a simple man
+I am a simple man.
-i am not programmer but interested programing that's it..
+i am not programmer but interested programing. that's it..